13241/kaaAIproject/README.md

 # kaaAIproject
-The game King and Assassins with AI, single player, two players and launcher
+The game King and Assassins with AI, single player, two players and launcher.
+You can run the tests too.

 On Windows : launch kaalauncher.py